 GLL rapidly grew beyond its Greenwich origins, and now undertakes the management contracts for leisure facilities in fourteen local authority areas.
 Although the central Board structure has remained essentially unchanged, local Boards have been created for each of these areas which have a degree of autonomy.
-All permanent staff, wherever For Mark Sesnan, GLL's managing director, it is the fact that GLL is staff-led that is key to its success.

-they are based, are encouraged to become members of the co-operative, in exchange for a one-off £25 membership payment.
+All permanent staff, wherever they are based, are encouraged to become members of the co-operative, in exchange for a one-off £25 membership payment.
 Several hundred employee-members turn up each year for the GLL AGM, at which the employee Board elections are keenly contested.

-Mark Sesnan argues that his company's co-operative structure helps give it an edge over rival private-sector operators, whose nonexecutive directors may not have direct knowledge of the business sector.
+Mark Sesnan argues that his company's co-operative structure helps give it an edge over rival private-sector operators, whose non-executive directors may not have direct knowledge of the business sector.
 He is proud of the plaudits GLL has won over the years for the way in which it runs its leisure centres